SalesforceFoundation/apex-guidestar/README.md

 Usage:

-	// initialize the api class
+	// initialize the api class using Guidestar API keys (Search, CharityCheck, and Detail API keys) Guidestar gs = new Guidestar('123abcdefg123','123abcdefg123','123abcdefg123');

-    Guidestar gs = new Guidestar('somebody@example.com','password');
+    // initialize the api class with Guidestar username and password Guidestar gs = new Guidestar('somebody@example.com','password');

+    // initialize the api class using credentials stored in custom settings Guidestar gs = new Guidestar();

     // search for an org by name
     Guidestar.OrgSearch result = gs.orgSearch('Salesforce');